 Being the driven, determined person I am, I gave it everything I had, including NLP (neuro-linguistic programming), psychotherapy, emotional conversation, inner child work, the Artist's Way program, meditation, sitting at the beach watching the ocean, writing, and exercise.

 After a few months, I made my first breakthrough.
-I encountered someone who was so in tune they could pick up on how I felt without my having to put it into words.
+I encountered someone who was so in tune that they could pick up on how I felt without my having to put it into words.
 After 45 minutes of having my every move and feeling anticipated, I felt it might be safe to be alive, after all.

-At that moment, my true self moved from somewhere out off to the right and in front of me, and took up residence around my heart.
+At that moment, my true self moved from somewhere out off to the right and in front of me and took up residence around my heart.
 My skin became intensely sensitive, and running my fingers over a rough stone surface became almost orgasmically sensual.

-There were some positives to my dissociative experiences: I wasn't present when a lot of bad parts in my life took place, such as high school.
+There were some positives to my dissociative experiences: I wasn't present when a lot of bad parts of my life took place, such as high school.
 My feeling of self wasn't covered in scars like most people, and whenever I wanted to, I could pick up on how others were feeling with a high degree of detail and accuracy.

 Most people don't put that much energy into observation because they can feel other people directly.
 But that was all I had, so I pushed it to the max, a bit like a blind person who learns to click their fingers to echolocate.